 Despite this, the game itself plays identically, as no changes were made that affect gameplay.
 The large amount of content removed reduced the game's data from 2 megabits to 1, suggesting this was done to save on manufacturing costs due to using a smaller ROM size.

-.
-Also, the cover of the American release features two soldiers who are slightly modified and repainted images from the movie Predator
+ReferencesThe ending environment is very similar to the movie Aliens.
+Also, the cover of the American release features two soldiers who are slightly modified and repainted images from the movie Predator.

 Since the US NES version had no in-game storyline, the author of the US manual took the liberty of placing the game's plot in the present.
 Moreover, the setting was changed from the fictional Galuga archipelago to the Amazons and the nicknames "Mad Dog" and "Scorpian" were given to the main characters, Bill and Lance (who also lost their surnames in the process).